-[He says he did this in April on page 70 of Cat's Cradle: Warhead.]
+[He mentions he did this in April in Cat's Cradle: Warhead (p.
+70).]

 Vincent Wheaton spots rare Cthulu Gate tie-in comic Talons #1 in his local store .
 As he leaves the store with the comic, he is confronted by Bobby Prescott, who wants to hurt him for his computer games obsession.
 He uses his powers for the second time, killing Bobby Prescott's three associates.
 Within a week, Calvin - a schoolmate who was there when it happened - has contrived to seal him in cryogenic suspension.
 Calvin and three friends go to Turkey to guard the capsule.

-[According to Cat's Cradle: Warhead pages 152-168.
-Page 153 says that it happened in June, a couple of weeks before the Summer Holidays.
-It is 2 decades since the riots, and is "a long time ago" relative to the main story on page 187.
-Given that Calvin and friends are in Vincent's school year, he is 14 when this happens (p152), and they are at most 14 on page 105, I assume this is the same year.]
+[The incident is seen in Cat's Cradle: Warhead (p.
+152-168), where it is said to have been in June p.
+153), a couple of weeks before the Summer Holidays.
+It is 2 decades since the riots, and is "a long time ago" relative to the main story (p.
+187).
+Calvin and friends are in Vincent's school year, he is 14 when this happens (p.
+152), and they are at most 14 (p.
+105), this is presumably earlier in the same year as the main story.]

-[Two weeks before Cat's Cradle: Warhead page 9.]
+[Two weeks before the start of Cat's Cradle: Warhead (p.
+9).]

 The Butler Institute had developed a project to save the minds of the rich and powerful inside a computer.
 As the project was getting underway, there was a fracas near their New York offices - a hovercraft stolen from police impoundment crashes into the building.
 The next day, the project is destroyed by a freak blizzard.

-Following the destruction of the only way to escape the destruction of Earth's ecosystem, the rich turned to combating the problem.
-Billions were poured into researching possible cures.
-Methods were found to patch up the ozone layer.
-Sophisticated traffic control systems were instituted on roads.
-[Together with massive promotion of public transport] this reduced traffic considerably.
-The effects were, however, barely felt in major cities like London.
-[Presumably there was also a massive shift towards renewable energy use.
-Furthermore, subsidies for pollutant industries were replaced by subsidies for energy-efficient devices and clean-up operations.
+With the destruction of their bolthole from the destruction of Earth's ecosystem, rich elites started to focus on the problem, spending billions.
+They found ways to patch up the ozone layer.
+Sophisticated traffic control systems were instituted on roads, though the effects made less difference in some major cities.
+Subsidies for pollutant industries were replaced by subsidies for energy-efficient devices and clean-up operations.
 Wind farms became common in rural areas, as did solar panels in urban areas.
 Eco-friendly products were heavily promoted and regulated.
 There were even companies set up solely to monitor the environmental impacts of other companies.
 Despite these vast changes, the mood was far from revolutionary.
-Driven as it was by the big corporations, the clean up was criticised by environmental groups for not going far enough to prevent disaster, and for being little more than a temporary fix.]
+Driven as it was by the big corporations, the clean up was criticised by environmental groups for not going far enough to prevent disaster, and for being little more than a temporary fix.